 There is No Time To Wait – Students and Families Need You Now

 “When you’ve been disenfranchised for so long, your survival is sometimes doing what you have to do so that your family has food on the table, so that you have a great job or a job that will provide and take care of yourself and your family.
 And they don’t have the room to think about all of these other mitigating factors that have them to those positions.
-And so I think about myself and the privilege that I have.
+So, I think about myself and the privilege that I have.
 Who am I to deny myself the opportunity to serve those who right now can’t have their feet on the ground as much as they would like to?”

 Young Students Deserve Representation in Their Leadership

-“When I think about representation and leadership, it shows our students have possibilities for them to look at themselves and say, I’m a leader and I also can make change and I don’t have to wait on anyone else to do it for me, even if it’s small.”
+“When I think about representation and my leadership, it shows our students have possibilities for them to look at themselves and say, I’m a leader and I can make change and I don’t have to wait on anyone else to do it for me, even if it’s small.”

 “It’s so important for our students and community members to see representation in leadership because it literally paints a mirror of what they can become.
 I have so many students that always have these amazing ideas of change.
-And my question to them is always, well, when are you going to start?”
+And my question to them is always: Well, when are you going to start?”

 Running for Office Will Push You